Portugal–Spain relations: Overseas expansion

 Portugal's copy of the Treaty of Tordesillas (1494) divided the New World between Portugal and Castile.

 During the 15th century, Portugal built increasingly large fleets of ships and began to explore the world beyond Europe, sending explorers to Africa and Asia.
 Castile followed suit decades later.
 Following the first Spanish voyage of Christopher Columbus to the Caribbean in 1492, both states began acquiring territory in the New World.
-As a result of the 1494 Treaty of Tordesillas, Portugal acquired its most potentially important colony, Brazil (much of the South American continent), as well as a number of possessions in Africa and Asia, while Castile took the rest of South America and much of the North American continent as well as a number of possessions in Africa, Oceania, and Asia as the important colony of the Philippines.
-This line of demarcation was about halfway between the Cape Verde Islands (already Portuguese) and the islands claimed for Castile by Columbus on his first voyage.
+As a result of the 1494 Treaty of Tordesillas, Portugal acquired its most potentially important colony, Brazil (much of South America), as well as a number of possessions in Africa and Asia, and Castile took the rest of South America and much of the North America, as well as a number of possessions in Africa, Oceania and Asia as the important colony of the Philippines.

+The line of demarcation was about halfway between the Cape Verde Islands (already Portuguese) and the islands claimed for Castile by Columbus on his first voyage.
 Although the Treaty of Tordesillas attempted to clarify their empires, many subsequent treaties were needed to establish the modern boundaries of Brazil and the 1529 Treaty of Zaragoza was needed to demarcate their Asian possessions.

 Iberian Union

 King Philip II of Spain was crowned King Philip I of Portugal in 1580.
 He did not officially unite the two kingdoms.

 Habsburg Tercios landing at the Battle of Ponta Delgada.

-In 1578, King Sebastian of Portugal died in the Battle of Alcácer Quibir against the Moroccans and the Turks.
+In 1578, King Sebastian of Portugal died in the Battle of Alcácer Quibir against the Moroccans and the Ottomans.
 Having no heirs, he was succeeded by his great-uncle Henry of Portugal, who reigned until his death (31 January 1580).

-Henry also lacked heirs and his death triggered a succession crisis, where the main claimants to the throne were Philip II of Spain and Anthony, Prior of Crato.
-After the Spanish victory in the War of Portuguese Succession Philip of Spain was crowned king in 1581, beginning a personal union between the two nations known as the Iberian Union generating a decline of the Portuguese Empire during the period of Union.
-The Iberian Union lasted for almost sixty years until 1640, when the Portuguese Restoration War was initiated against Spain and Portugal reestablished the Portuguese dynasty under the Bragança.
+Henry also lacked heirs and his death triggered a succession crisis in which the main claimants to the throne were Philip II of Spain and Anthony, Prior of Crato.
+After the Spanish victory in the War of Portuguese Succession Philip of Spain was crowned king in 1581 and started a personal union between the two nations, known as the Iberian Union, that generated a decline of the Portuguese Empire.
+The Iberian Union lasted for almost sixty years until 1640, when the Portuguese Restoration War was initiated against Spain, and Portugal re-established the Portuguese dynasty under the House of Bragança.